Keeping children safe around schools

 Reminders for driving safely around schools

-We have prepared a few handy reminders for driving safely around schools:
+Here are a few handy reminders for driving safely around schools:

 - Always drive at or below 40km/h in a school zone